-Due to manufacturing hold-ups related to COVID-19, it is possible we will not have records in time for the formal release date.
+Unbegrenzt is now available digitally, but due to manufacturing hold-ups related to COVID-19, we have had to postpone its physical release to October 2nd.
 Please bear with us, and we will ship as soon as we have product in hand.

 Unbegrenzt is the third in an ongoing series of archival records of the unheard music of Swedish composer Catherine Christer Hennix, co-released by Blank Forms Editions and Empty Editions.
 It follows Selected Early Keyboard Works and Selections from 100 Models of Hegikan Roku (named the #1 archival release of 2019 by The Wire), in addition to a two-volume collection of Hennix’s writing titled Poësy Matters and Other Matters.